exercism/gleam/exercises/concept/dna-encoding/.docs/instructions.md

 ## 3. Encode a DNA list

-Implement `encode` to accept a list of nucleotides and return a bit string of the encoded data.
+Implement `encode` to accept a list of nucleotides and return a bit array of the encoded data.

 ```gleam
 encode([Adenine, Cytosine, Guanine, Thymine])
 // -> <<27>>
 ```

-## 4. Decode a DNA bitstring
+## 4. Decode a DNA bit array

-Implement `decode` to accept a bit string representing nucleic acid and return the decoded data as a charlist.
+Implement `decode` to accept a bit array representing nucleic acid and return the decoded data as a list of nucleotides.

 ```gleam
 decode(<<27>>)